vmolab/solx/README.md

 **solx** consists of three main parts:

 1. **solx** executable from this repository.
-The repository also contains parts of the compiler front end: Yul and EVM assembly lowering.
+The repository also contains parts of the compiler front end: Yul and EVM assembly translators.
 2. [era-solidity](https://github.com/matter-labs/era-solidity/), an LLVM-friendly fork of [the Solidity compiler](https://github.com/ethereum/solidity),
   that emits Yul and EVM assembly for **solx**.
 Despite the repository name, it is not directly related to either ZKsync or ZKsync Era.
 3. [era-compiler-llvm](https://github.com/matter-labs/era-compiler-llvm), a fork of [the LLVM project](https://github.com/llvm/llvm-project)